-A former prisoner from the early 2000s states that the Pokchöng-ni detention facility was organized around Prisons No. 2 and No. 3.
-As a whole, this facility was sometimes known by prisoners as the Kůmok (금옥) Kyo-hwa-so.
-This designation is taken from the village of Kůmok-ri (금옥리, 39.008073 126.094156) and its railroad station, Kůmok-yŏk (금옥역, 39.008333, 126.091944), 3 kilometers northeast of the
+A former prisoner from the early 2000s states that the Pokchöng-ni detention facility was organized around Prisons No. 2 and No. 3.23 As a whole, this facility was sometimes known by prisoners as the Kůmok (금옥) Kyo-hwa-so.24 This designation is taken from the village of Kůmok-ri (금옥리, 39.008073 126.094156) and its railroad station, Kůmok-yŏk (금옥역, 39.008333, 126.091944), 3 kilometers northeast of the camp-the apparent transit point for prisoners arriving at or departing from the facility.25 A former prisoner provides the following information concerning the organization and responsibilities of Prisons No. 2 and No. 3.26

 Prison No. 2: Prison No. 2 was an all-male prison that reportedly held more than 1,000 prisoners during the early 2000s (potentially until 2006).
 The prisoners here would often be sent to work at the "Kumok Cement Factory" (39.010793, 126.083326) and the "Kŭmok Limestone Mine" (39.010122 126.085780) approximately 2.5 and 3 kilometers northeast of the prison, respectively.
-During winter months, these same male prisoners would occasionally be sent to the "Hwach'ŏn Coal Mine" approximately 3.3 kilometers north of the prison to scavenge coal to be used for heating.
-The former prisoner also states that there was a crematory within Prison No. 2 in which "bodies are burned once a month and black smoke is visible from its chimney."
-The specific site for the crematory was unknown and, as noted in our previous report, sometime between June 2010 and January 2013, the Pokchŏng-ni detention facility was completely remodeled and expanded.
+During winter months, these same male prisoners would occasionally be sent to the "Hwach'ŏn Coal Mine" approximately 3.3 kilometers north of the prison to scavenge coal to be used for heating.27 The former prisoner also states that there was a crematory within Prison No. 2 in which "bodies are burned once a month and black smoke is visible from its chimney."28 The specific site for the crematory was unknown and, as noted in our previous report, sometime between June 2010 and January 2013, the Pokchŏng-ni detention facility was completely remodeled and expanded.
 Thus, the task of identifying the crematory became more challenging with the resolution of available satellite imagery.
 There is a reasonable probability that with the 2011-2013 restructuring of the Pokchŏng-ni facility, Prison No. 2 was moved to the newly constructed central prison compound.